twixter51/Life-API/README.md

-# Life's API V.01
+# Life's API V.02

 # This API leverages posts from any reddit community, preferably a inspirational community that posts quotes, images with quotes etc.

+# Updates

-- Implemented Tesseract OCR so now images and their quotes are now transferred into a semi-readable string.
+- (0.1) Implemented Tesseract OCR so now images and their quotes are now transferred into a semi-readable string.

+- (0.2) Life API now Integrates Ollama phi3:3.8b to rewrite and clean up the quote that has been extracted from the image.

 - Future will include AI integration where I clean up the quotes and package them nicely with the image.

-- Expect constant updates as I am constantly going to improve this API as much as possible, I don't want praise for making this I just
+- Expect constant updates as I am constantly going to improve this API as much as possible